sachin3098/SQL-Data-Analysis/README.md

 # SQL-Data-Analysis<br>
-1)SQL is the language used to interact with relational databases.<br>
+👉SQL is the language used to interact with relational databases.<br>
-2)Since most systems today capture the data using one or more databases (like MySQL, Oracle, Redshift, SQL Server, etc.).<br>
+👉Since most systems today capture the data using one or more databases (like MySQL, Oracle, Redshift, SQL Server, etc.).<br>
-you need to know SQL to extract data from these systems and then work with it.<br>
+👉you need to know SQL to extract data from these systems and then work with it.<br>

 To Improve my skills,I write different SQL queries to fetch require data.<br>